osmocom/osmo-ttcn3-hacks/_testenv/README.md

   depending on when the script runs.
 The script will not run on crash if podman is used, as the container gets shutdown beforehand.

+* `max_jobs_per_gb_ram=`: optional value that can be set to reduce the amount of parallel jobs when compiling the testsuite.
+This is set in the 5gc testsuite to avoid consuming the whole RAM and freezing (or possibly getting killed from an out-of-memory daemon).

 #### Component section

 * `program=`: executable for starting a test component, may contain arguments.